Neeraj Chopra's javelin victory delivers India its first Olympic gold medal in track and field - KESQ

 Chopra’s throw of 87.58m secured the top spot on the podium, as India also won its first gold medal at Tokyo 2020.

-“In athletics it is the first time we have gold, so it’s a proud moment for me and my country,” the 23-yeaer-old Chopra told reporters.
+“In athletics it is the first time we have gold, so it’s a proud moment for me and my country,” the 23-year-old Chopra told reporters.

 “In the qualification round I threw very well so I knew I could do better in the final.
 I didn’t know it would be gold but I am very happy,” he added.